How to keep fit for free via YouTube, Instagram, apps etc

 You listen to the story as you run (though you can still listen to your own music too), set the duration or distance of 'missions' to suit you and even enable periodic 'zombie chases' where you'll need to speed up.
 It's available free on iOS and Android.

 - Kinderama – 10-minute exercise classes.
 MSE Jo recommends Kinderama, which usually does fun activity classes in creches and pre-schools in the Republic of Ireland.
-But with those being shut, founder Stef McSherry has instead been doing free 10-minute exercise classes for kids online.
+While those were shut last year, founder Stef McSherry instead offered free 10-minute exercise classes for kids online.
 You can catch up on previous classes on Facebook.

 - Kate Rowe-Ham – kid-friendly workouts.
 Personal trainer Kate Rowe-Ham is another favourite of MSE Jo's.
 She streams free live home workouts on Instagram that are mainly aimed at adults, but crucially also include children (Kate's own are in her videos).
 Some of them involve weights, but if you don't have them there are plenty that just involve using your own body weight – or your child's.
 You can catch up on previous workouts on Instagram and on Kate's YouTube channel.